 students in developing research skills for locating and evaluating information.

 Bluffton is among the nation's high tech colleges with over 1,600 data ports, 175 public access computers and extensive use of information technology across the curriculum.
-Bluffton students, faculty and staff enjoy access to the World Wide Web and a wealth of digital library resources in classrooms, residence halls, library and shared computing centers.
+Bluffton students, faculty and staff enjoy access to the World Wide Web and a wealth of digital library resources in all academic and residential buildings on campus.

 Students register and access course materials online.
-Further, all residential students have a high speed Internet connection in their room to ensure 24-hour access.
+Further, all residential students have a high speed Internet connection in their rooms to ensure 24-hour access.

-Wireless "hot spots" are available in Marbeck Center, Musselman Library, Centennial Hall and all residence halls.
+Wireless "hot spots" are available in Marbeck Center, Musselman Library, Centennial Hall, Mosiman, Sommer Center, Yoder Hall, and all residence halls.

 The Technology Center staff provides assistance with diverse computing applications